20 Fitting and Residuals

 This suggests that knowing a singer’s voice part can help us estimate their height with greater certainty.
 It represents an improvement over estimating height without accounting for voice part.
 In other words, if our model of singer height were limited to \(Singer\ height = \mu + \epsilon\) where \(\mu\) is no longer conditioned on voice part, our height estimates would include a wider range of uncertainty as can be seen in the following jitter plot where the voice part grouping variable has been removed.

 Without knowing the singer’s voice part, our uncertainty in estimating a singer’s height value is much greater with a range covering 16 inches.
-The range of uncertainty in the height values when including the voice part information reduces our uncertainty by about four inches.
+The range of uncertainty in the height values when including the voice part information reduces our uncertainty by about 4 inches.

+Residuals represent the deviation of each observation from its group mean.
 Residuals are computed by subtracting the group mean from each value within the group.
 For the singer height data, the residuals are expressed as:

 \[ \epsilon_{voice\ part} = Singer\ height - \mu_{voice\ part} \] Here, the subscript \(_{voice\ part}\) indicates that the residuals are calculated separately for each group.
+We have yet to confirm that the residuals are the same across voice part groups.

 You can compute the residuals using the following dplyr operation however, instead of creating a new dataframe, we will add a residuals column to the existing dataframe.
 This can be accomplished by terminating the dplyr piping operation with the pull function.